Formal category theory in augmented virtual double categories: Cocompleteness

 To prove full and faithfulness, consider any vertical cell $\cell\phi{f \of \yon}{g \of \yon}$ with $f$ and $g$ $\mathcal S$-cocontinuous.
 We have to show that there exists a unique vertical cell $\cell{\phi'}fg$ such that $\phi = \phi' \of \yon$.

-Since $\yon$ is dense, the cartesian cell in the right"/hand side of the equation above is pointwise left Kan by \lemref{density axioms}(b).
+Since $\yon$ is dense, the cartesian cell in the right"/hand side of the equation above is pointwise left Kan by \defref{density definition}.
 It follows that its composition with $f$ is too, by $\mathcal S$-cocontinuity of $f$ and condition (y) of \thmref{presheaf objects as free cocompletions}, so that the composite on the left"/hand side above factors uniquely as a cell $\phi'$ as shown.
-Composing both sides with the weakly cocartesian cell corresponding to the cartesian cell $\cart$ above, using the vertical companion identity (\auglemref{5.4}) we conclude that $\phi'$ is unique such that $\phi = \phi' \of \yon$, as required.
+Composing both sides with the weakly cocartesian cell corresponding to the cartesian cell $\cart$ above, using the vertical companion identity (\lemref{companion identities lemma}) we conclude that $\phi'$ is unique such that $\phi = \phi' \of \yon$, as required.
 This completes the proof. \end{proof}